If you’re searching for the best credit cards to have in 2018, you’re in the right place.

 Also, there’s a super low introductory APR offer of 0%.
 This lasts for your first year of purchases and balance transfers.
 After that, the rate will vary.

-If that doesn’t get you excited, you’ll be pleased to hear that American Expres are continually expanding the merchants they take on.
+If that doesn’t get you excited, you’ll be pleased to hear that American Express is continually expanding the merchants they take on.

-Last year over one million places in America started accepting American Express.
+Last year over one million places in America started accepting American Express Blue Cash cards.

 Finally, you can also get cash back in the form of Reward Dollars.
 You can redeem these dollars in the way of statement credits, gift cards, or, merchandise.